ytushar24/paper-devops-task/README.md

 ---

-## 📊 Monitoring & Logging (Optional)
+## 📊 Monitoring & Logging

 > Not implemented yet, but here's the plan:

-- Use AWS CloudWatch Agent or install Prometheus Node Exporter
+- install AWS Cloudwatch Agent on EC2 machine
-- Run a basic Grafana dashboard for container health
-- Mount logs inside container or export with logging driver

----

-## 🛍️ Cost Considerations

-- **EC2**: t2.micro used for low-cost development
-- **No autoscaling** implemented (but possible via ASGs)
-- **Storage**: Minimal (\~8 GB)
-- **Monitoring**: Can be done using open-source stack to avoid cost

----

-## ⚡ Bonus Features (Optional)

-- Support for IBM Cloud provisioning (mirror Terraform code)
-- Add domain + SSL (Let's Encrypt)
-- Autoscaling and container health checks

----
+- create config.json
+- attach this policy to user "CloudWatchAgentServerPolicy"

+Note- We can also mount /var/lib/docker/containers inside cloudWatch agent config to push all the container logs

 ## 🔄 Redeployment Flow